xxblx/tornado-app-template/README.md

 See client.py script for example.

-You can remove signing keys using from the code if you don't need that and use only access tokens pair in auth process.
+You can remove signing keys using from the code if you don't need that and use only access tokens pairs in auth process.